canonical/pylxd/doc/source/networks.rst

+.. py:currentmodule:: pylxd.models

 Networks
 ========

-`Network` objects show the current networks available to lxd.
+:class:`Network` objects show the current networks available to LXD.
+Creation and / or modification of networks is possible only if 'network' LXD API extension is present (see :func:`~Network.network_extension_available`)

 Manager methods